Introducing Access to {AI} Conference, November 12-13 2015

 And now for something completely different - I’m hosting a conference in the November 12-13th in Mountain View, California called Access to {AI}.

-The goal of the conference is to have experienced practicioners of Machine Learning, Natural Language Processing, and Artificial Intelligence introduce the techniques and tools they use everyday to programmers who’ve never done any of that before.
+The goal of the conference is to have experienced practitioner of Machine Learning, Natural Language Processing, and Artificial Intelligence introduce the techniques and tools they use everyday to programmers who’ve never done any of that before.

 If you’re a TL;DR; sort of person, just click here to register for updates about Access to {AI}.